 - Garden Maintenance Program - $3198.00

-- Funding was sought to assist the club purchase vital equipment including a lawn mower and whipper snipper for an ongoing garden maintenance program in Stamford.
-The need for streamlined garden maintenance program had been idenified at a number of committee meetings and more recently at the Stamford Community and Council meeting held in October 2016.
+- Funding was sought to assist the club purchase vital equipment including a lawnmower and whipper snipper for an ongoing garden maintenance program in Stamford.
+The need for streamlined garden maintenance program had been identified at a number of committee meetings and more recently at the Stamford Community and Council meeting held in October 2016.
 All community groups in Stamford will benefit from this funding and the outcomes will leave a positive impression on travellers and reflect positively on the community.